cadithealth/pyramid_controllers/README.txt

     # optional... this will allow '/desc' to describe this
     # controller hierarchy
     self.desc = DescribeController(self)
+  @index
+  def index(self, request):
+    return HTTPFound('/about/mission')

-# and configure all this in the pyramid main() app
+# and hook it all into pyramid in the app's main()
 def main(global_config, **settings):
   # ... (the usual pyramid startup calls) ...
   config.include('pyramid-controllers')
   config.add_controller('root', '/', RootController())
 ```

 ## Installation

 You can manually install it by running:

 ```
-pip install pyramid-controllers
+$ pip install pyramid-controllers
 ```

 However, a better approach is to use standard python distribution